echoreader/bytehuman.blog/posts/cheapest-cloud-storage-for-personal-use.md

 Bolded the cheapest per category.
 Prioritize end-to-end encryption if privacy's your jam it's a must for sensitive **personal use** files.

+> Also check out [Best Laptop for Graphic Design Students](https://bytehuman.blog/best-laptop-for-graphic-design-students/) — an article that covers a similar topic and complements this one.

 ## How to Set Up Your Chosen Cloud Storage Service

 Ready to dive in?
 Here's my step-by-step for getting **cloud storage** running smoothly tailored for beginners.